 Overnight camping, fishing, and hiking are main attractions.
 Other recreational activities include outdoor photography and nature viewing.
 The campground is within the heart of the Jemez National Recreation Area.

-The campground contains 51 overnight tent and RV/trailer camp site units (trailers up to 20 feet).
-There is paved access from the highway and paved internal roads to individual camp sites.
+The campground contains 51 overnight tent and RV/trailer campsites.
+There is paved access from the highway and paved internal roads to individual campsites.
 There are no RV hook-ups at the campground.
 Drinking water is provided from spigots conveniently located throughout the campground.
 Vault toilets provide basic sanitation needs.
 A campground host is on duty during the summer camping season.

 The East Fork Jemez Wild and Scenic River runs close to the campground.
 The campground is situated on rolling terrain shaded by pines and sunny in open meadows.